idle/standby functionality of drives gone after upgrade from 9.2

 Because of recent implementation of .system dataset method, a data pool fails to spin down due to frequent writes to .system.

 Unsetting "Use system dataset for syslog" doesn't solve it because only syslog is moved to /var/log.

 Other logging from samba4/core is still on data pool.

 Also old syslog data isn't removed after unsetting "Use system dataset for syslog".

 A user should have the possibility in the GUI to choose where to log.
 Mixing system data with storage data is in my opinion illogical.

-#3 Updated by Mohammad Fakih about 5 years ago
+#3 Updated by Mohammad Fakih over 5 years ago

 Unchecking the "Use system dataset for syslog" box solved my problem.